dportik/dadi_pipeline/README.md

 The above example explains all the parameters used to run the analyses.
 If you change any of the default options, you should report them here in your methods section.
 This can include changes to the number of rounds, replicates, maxiters, folds, or other optional features (such as supplying parameter values or changing the default parameter bounds).

 There are other features of *dadi_pipeline* that were developed for other publications.
-For example, several 2D and 3D models were published as part of Charles et al. (2018) and Barratt et al. (2018), and the goodness of fit tests were published as part of Barratt et al. (2018).
+For example, several 2D and 3D models were published as part of [Charles et al. (2018)](https://doi.org/10.1111/jbi.13365) and [Barratt et al. (2018)](https://doi.org/10.1111/mec.14862), and the goodness of fit tests were published as part of Barratt et al. (2018)](https://doi.org/10.1111/mec.14862).
 Depending on what you include in your own analyses, you may also choose to cite these papers.
 For example:

 > We included a set of 24 models (Portik et al. 2017; Charles et al. 2018)...